 During this walk you will experience groves of some of the world's tallest redwoods, and you be able to rest on benches next to a babbling creek.
 Some of these trees are more than 310 feet (100m) high.

-This loop is a combination of the Prairie Creek Trail, the Foothills Trail and a few hundred feet of the Cathedral Trees Trail.
+This loop is a combination of the Karl Knapp Trail, the Foothills Trail and a few hundred feet of the Cathedral Trees Trail.
 The loop begins and ends in front of the Prairie Creek Visitor Center.
-From this starting point, the Prairie Creek trail heads north and follows creeks and the bottom of hillsides.
+From this starting point, the Karl Knapp trail heads north and follows creeks and the bottom of hillsides.
 There are two pedestrian bridge crossings and late autumn keep an eye out for salmon swimming or spawning below you.
 There are redwood benches located in a couple of places along the scenic trail.
-After a mile, the Prairie Creek trail then forks east - towards the sounds the Newton B. Drury Scenic Parkway and to the "Big Tree Wayside".
+After a mile, the Karl Knapp Trail then forks east - towards the sounds the Newton B. Drury Scenic Parkway and to the "Big Tree Wayside".